AndrewMicallef/enbody/readme.md

 - `vel` rgba --> dx, dy, dz, X
 - `acc` rgba --> ddx, ddy, ddz, X
 (where X is unused)

+---

+**2020 - 06 - 16**

+Max comments + Moonfly

+> @AndrewMicallef you can avoid all the separate textures by clearing and then adding your forces per-particle into a single acceleration texture, then adding that to the velocity and velocity to the position as normal

+> i'd recommend your interaction matrix be normalised -1, 0, 1 rather than have 0.5 normalised but i guess it's a matter of semantics

+> By extension, half of the floating-point numbers are in the interval [-1,1]

+> i recommend having an image for each type of particle btw, not each separate particle, but i think you get this already